zalora/deployix/defnixos/README.md

 generalization of the socket activation provided by `inetd` or `systemd`, these functions allow starting a service when arbitrary conditions are met.

-It is expected in the future that deployment tools will exist that understand defnix services 'natively'.
+Services can be grouped together into `functionalities`, and there are a number of possibility `functionality implementations` that can take a set of `functionalities` and actualize them in some way.
+For example, we currently have `nixops-deploy` which deploys a set of functionalities to a nixops machine.

-Please see the READMEs in the `services` and `activations` directories for more details.
+Please see the READMEs in the `services`, `activations`, and `functionality-implementations` directories for more details.